mcgrof/kvm-boot/README.md

 	$ screen /dev/pts/11
 	$ screen /dev/pts/12

+## Determing your guest IP

+Depending on the version of dnsmasq you use, the path to the lease file may change.
+We use the default which for me is:

+	cat /var/lib/misc/dnsmasq.leases

+You can cat this file or:

+	tail -f /var/lib/misc/dnsmasq.leases

+As the guest boots to see what IP it ends up with.
+Alternatively you can use nmap:

+	nmap -sP 192.168.53.0/24

 ## Sshing into your guest image

 Make sure to write down the IP address of the guest before using kvm-boot, you